-In instances where we feel that our concerns have not been adequately addressed during these conversations, we may consider the following actions to escalate our concerns:
+If we feel that our concerns have not been adequately addressed during management conversations, we may consider the following escalating actions:

-- 1. a private meeting with the chairman or other board members; - 2. a written letter to members of the senior management team and/or board members; - 3. voting against members of the board or resolutions at annual meetings; - 4. and/or divestment if the lack of progress changes our view of the risk-reward embedded.
+- 1. Requesting a private meeting with the chairman or other board members - 2.
+Writing a letter to members of the senior management team and/or board members - 3.
+Voting against members of the board or resolutions at annual meetings - 4.
+Divestment, if the lack of progress changes our view of the embedded risk-reward